webbuilders-group/silverstripe-kapost-bridge/README.md

 ```

 ## Making Pages Managed through Kapost Readonly
 In some cases you may want to have the Page editing section of the cms have pages marked as readonly when their content came from Kapost.
-There are are a couple of fields by default that are made editable URL Segment and Extra Meta Additional fields you want editable by the cms admin can be added tp the config option ``YourPageType.non_readonly_fields``.
+There are are a couple of fields by default that are made editable URL Segment and Extra Meta Additional fields you want editable by the cms admin can be added to the config option ``YourPageType.non_readonly_fields``.
 As well Kapost includes a script tag in any WYSYWIG field to avoid confusing your analytics in Kapost and any potential collisions with the CMS's UI you should make any HTML fields safe via the config option ``YourPageType.make_safe_wysiwyg_fields`` by default the Content field is included.
 To enable the readonly conversion on the CMS's page editing section you need to add the bellow to your config.
-Note this only applies to the Content tab, the Settings tab is uneffected.
+Note this only applies to the Content tab, the Settings tab is unaffected.

 ```yml
 CMSPageEditController: